rpinz/auto_linux/README.md

                                ##                            #######
 # auto_linux

-Installers for Drupal and OrangeHRM.
+Installers for 💧Drupal and 🍊OrangeHRM.

 #### Make the installers:
 ``` bash